OpusCapita/react-crudeditor/README.md

            * }
            */
           ?render: {

-            Component: <FieldInputComponent>,  // see "FieldInputComponent" subheading.
+            /*
+             * Either custom FieldInputComponent (see corresponding subheading)
+             * or string with embedded React Component name.
+             */
+            Component: <FieldInputComponent|string>,

-            ?valueProp: {
+            ?props: <object, the component props to overwrite defaults>, ?valueProp: {
               ?name: <string, a name of Component prop with field value>,

               /*
+               * Meaningless for an embedded React Component,
+               * because UI Type it works with is already known to CRUD Editor.
+               *
+               * In case of FieldInputComponent, type can be provided only when
+               * the following all conditions are satisfied:
+               * 1. its UI Type is embedded, i.e. known to CRID Editor, and
+               * 2. CRUD Editor knows how to convert the Field Type to/from the UI Type.
+               *
+               * If at least one condition is not satisfied and "type" is provided,
+               * CRUD Editor will raise an error.
+               *
-               * When omitted, UI Type is considered to be unknown
+               * When omitted for FieldInputComponent, UI Type is considered to be unknown.
+               * In such a case:
+               * 1. either define converter,
-               * and unconverted field value is sent to the Component (i.e. of Field Type).
+               * 2. or unconverted field value is sent to FieldInputComponent (i.e. of Field Type) and
+               *    FieldInputComponent is presupposed to return a value of Field Type.
                */
-              ?type: <string, embedded UI Type (see corresponding "Terminology" section)>
+              ?type: <string, embedded UI Type (see corresponding "Terminology" section)>,

+              /*
+               * Meaningless when both Component is FieldInputComponent and "type" property is defined.
+               */
+              ?converter: {

+                /*
+                 * Field Type to UI Typer converter.
+                 */
+                format(value) {
+                  ...
+                  return <serializable>;
+                }

+                /*
+                 * UI Type to Field Type converter.
+                 * An error must be thrown if a value is invalid, i.e. cannot be converted to the Field Type.
+                 */
+                parse(value) {
+                  ...
+                  return <serializable>;
+                }
             }
           }
         }, ...],